secure-hive/docs/content/docs/guides/meetings.md

    - To meet legal or regulatory requirements.
    - For personnel or workplace matters requiring formal documentation.
    - At the client's request.
+   - If a participant is unavailable (e.g., on leave) and needs to catch up.

-- **Transparency and consent**: Participants are informed before recording, the reason is explained, and the option to leave the call is provided.
+- **Transparency and consent**: Participants must be informed before recording, the reason explained, and the option to leave the call provided.

 {{< callout context="note" title="Why limit recordings?" icon="outline/shield-check" >}}
-Restricting recordings protects privacy, ensures transparency, and maintains professionalism.
+Recordings must be limited to essential situations, such as meeting legal requirements, or when a participant is unavailable and needs to catch up.
+Recordings are made only with explicit consent and a clear purpose.
+This ensures transparency, protects confidentiality, and maintains a professional approach to sensitive discussions.
 {{< /callout >}}

 ## Scheduling meetings